data-8/textbook/chapters/02/causality-and-experiments.md

 If the treatment causes the outcome to occur, then the association is *causal*.
 *Causality* is at the heart of all three questions posed at the start of this section.
-For example, one of the questions was whether chocolate directly causes improvements in health, not just whether there there is a relation between chocolate and health.
+For example, one of the questions was whether chocolate directly causes improvements in health, not just whether there is a relation between chocolate and health.

 The establishment of causality often takes place in two stages.
 First, an